 Contrary to Tinder, it focuses on quality over quantity whereby the system generates the best match for you with the most suitable match a day.
 It is a dating app that is built against hook-ups and cuts out sleazy conversations.
 However, the form itself takes a while to fill up because it requires even nitty-gritty details like your height, occupation, education level.
 If you’re looking for something simple and user-friendly, I suggest Tinder, Paktor or Happn.

 On the good side, the chances of securing an actual date are much higher since the app itself promotes getting to know each other over a meal.
 It basically cuts the small talk and goes straight for the main objective: getting a date.

 Tip: Need advice?
 Look no further, Lunch Click has Love Assistants you can chat with on the app who is able to advise you on anything practically under the sun.
 (How cool is that!)

 Tip: Prepare a list of your favourite dinner, dessert, brunch places so you’ll have plenty of suggestions for your dates.
 Also, if your date enjoyed the food (and you enjoyed the date) you can quickly suggest a second date at a similar food place!

 Okay Cupid is the dating app for those who know exactly what they are looking for in a partner.
-It displays your answers to an detailed get-to-know you open-ended questions on your public profile.
-It also has an extensive list of multiple-choice questions for you to answer as well as rate it’s importance with explanation.
+It displays your answers to detailed get-to-know you open-ended questions on your public profile.
+It also has an extensive list of multiple-choice questions for you to answer, as well as rate its importance with explanations.
 The app generates potential matches for you based on your multiple-choice questions.